garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

     > **Note:**
     >
-    > Checklist Template will be the description of your checklist that you select from when deciding which checklist to complete as a technician.
+    > The checklist template description will be the description of your checklist that you select from when deciding which checklist to complete as a technician.

 1. Each Checklist Template must have at least one **Checklist Template Item Group**.